alessandro54/alessandro54/README.md

 ---

 I'm a 23 years old Software Developer studying Software Engineering.
 I take programming as a hobby, also as a job.
-I'm always learning new technologies to complement my roster of my full stack technologies
+I'm always learning new technologies to complement my roster of my full stack technologies.

 ## **Languages and Tools:**